Deng Cypriano Rehan

 Deng Cypriano Rehan is a South Sudanese chess player.

 Chess career

 In 2017, Rehan defeated Haruna Nsubuga in the third round and top-seeded player Arthur Ssegwanyi in the fourth round of the Uganda Open Chess Championship.

 In 2018, Rehan captained the South Sudan team in the 43rd Chess Olympiad, where they won a gold medal in Group E.

 Rehan participated in the 44th Chess Olympiad in 2022, though the team lost to the India-C team.
+He scored 4.5/9, defeating Elvira Berend and drawing against Nderim Saraçi.

 Rehan competed in the Chess World Cup 2023, where he was defeated by Javokhir Sindarov in the first round.